IBM/openshift-workshop-was/labs/IntroOpenshift/README.md

 ![Locate Myproject](images/LocateMyproject.jpg)

 Scroll down to see the resources that were created.
-Recall that we have created one deployment, which then created 2 pods.
+Recall that we have created one deployment with 2 pods in the specification.
 We also created one service, and one route.

 ![Locate Myproject Resoruces](images/LocateMyprojectResources.jpg)